Skip to main content | Skip to section menu | Access keys.

 Work with others.

-Ask the school and Parent Council if there are plans for a ‘walking bus’, ‘park and stride’, ‘cycling train’ or cycling proficiency schemes at your childs school.
+Ask the school and Parent Council if there is a bikeability (cycle training) programme or if there are plans for a 'walking bus', 'park and stride' or 'cycling train' at your childs school.
 If enough interest is shown, your school may look at developing these schemes.
 If you have a little time, volunteer.

 Have you thought about cycling?